jameslong/topsecret/README.md

 ### Server

+1. Copy the `server/example_credentials` directory and paste as `server/credentials` (this only needs to be done once)
-1. Run the following in the *server* directory: `node build/server/src/app/main.js`
+2. Run the following in the *server* directory: `node build/server/src/app/main.js`

 ### Editor